olaurino/mapping-vodml/004-normative.md

 There are some special cases though where inheritance makes a non-trivial appearance.
 The first we have seen already, in that we can explicitly *cast* a **Role’s** value to a sub-type of a declared datatype.
-Supporting this type of polymorphism at the serialization level is one main motivation for adding `<TYPE>` to the `<VODML>` element.
 See Appendix B for a discussion how different types of clients can deal with this.

 There are however subtler issues related to inheritance mapping.
 An